Vince Romo: A Chicano Star

-“I got my start in acting thanks to a gentleman by the name of Ken Diaz,” Romo said. “[Diaz] called me up one day and told me to be at a movie shoot at 4:30 a.m. and I almost didn’t go.”
+“I got my start in acting thanks to a gentleman by the name of Ken Diaz,” Romo said. “(Diaz) called me up one day and told me to be at a movie shoot at 4:30 a.m.”

 Romo’s first experience on set was for “Training Day”, which starred Denzel Washington and Ethan Hawke.
-His five-day experience opened many doors for him years later despite taking a hiatus from acting to pursue his musical career.
+His five days on set opened many doors for him years later, despite taking a hiatus from acting to pursue his musical career.

 Years later, Romo was contacted by Brian Eric Johnson, a movie producer who wanted to use one of his songs in a movie.
 Romo agreed on the condition that he be cast into the film.
 Johnson obliged and made Romo a cast member of the 2013 film “Mobster”.